savini-prem/RRTstar_LTL/README.md

 ## RRTstar-LTL in C
-Implementation of a sampling-based LTL motion planning algorithm that incrementally builds trees that explore the continuous product state-space.
+Implementation of a sampling-based LTL path planning algorithm that incrementally builds trees that explore the continuous product state-space.
 Both probabilistically complete and asymptotically optimal.

 ## Instructions:
 1. Clone this repository and copy all code